crpacheco33/AmazonLinux2Server/README.md

 ## Overview

-`server` is Visibly's server application that integrates with AWS to provide analytics, access control, eCommerce management, and payments.
+`server` is Carlos Ramirez server application that integrates with AWS to provide analytics, access control, eCommerce management, and payments.

 ## Documentation